itsnotajulius/Java/JavaNote.md

     Object variable:            myObj.x
     Modi Variable:              myObj.x = stuff
     Current object:             this.x                                                                        (Used if parameter has same name as instance/object variable)
     Static and Public:          static can be accesed without object, public need object to be accessed

     Encapsulation:
       Definition:                 Is used to make sure sensitive data is hidden from user with private variables and public get and set

     Composition:
       Definition:                 Describes a class that references one or more objects of other classes.
 Allows you to model a has-a association between objects.
-                                  Intheri
+                                  Inheritance has limits but use that here give access to all

     Inheritance:
       Def:                        A Superclass-name you know another  Subclass-name will need.
 (Eg PetCode needs Class:dog needs Class: Characteristics)